1coderookie/Kobra2ProInsights/docs/hardware/axes.md

 #### Top Bearing Blocks

-Both lead screws are held in position with a bearing block at the top.
+Both lead screws are held in position with a bearing block at the top where the 5mm OD shaft rests in.
+So the hole in the bearing has 5mm ID as well.

 ![Bearing block top](../assets/images/axes_K2Pro_z-top-bearing-holder_left_web.jpg)